harfbuzz/harfbuzz/CONFIG.md

     as esoteric or rarely-used shaping features.
 See the definition for details.

   * `HB_TINY`: Enables both `HB_MINI` and `HB_LEAN` configurations, as well as
-    disabling thread-safety and debugging, and use size-optimized data tables.
+    disabling thread-safety and debugging, and use even more size-optimized data tables.

 ## Tailoring configuration